DominikMatuszek/internship-task-openx/README.md

 ![Model training curves after removing class balancing](plots/curves.png)

-While worse than the KNN, I deemed its results satisfactory given resources available to me.
+While worse than the KNN, I deemed its results satisfactory given the resources available to me.

 #### NeuralNetModel class

-To provide a consistent interface with the other models, I've created a `NeuralNetModel` class, which wraps around a tensorflow model and has 2 methods: `predict` and `save`.
+To provide an interface that is consistent with the other models, I've created a `NeuralNetModel` class, which wraps around a tensorflow model and has 2 methods: `predict` and `save`.
 The `predict` method takes a single parameter, `data`, being a (batch_size, 54) array of features and returns a (batch_size,) array of predictions.
 The `save` method saves the tensorflow model to a given directory.

 Furthermore, in the `train_neural_net.py` is a `get_model_from_directory` function, which loads a tensorflow model from a given directory and wraps it in a `NeuralNetModel` object.

 ### 5. Result evaluation

-The `evaluate_models.py` loads the data, splits it into train, test and validation sets, trains all the models and evaluates them on the common test set.
+The `evaluate_models.py` loads the data, splits it into train, test, and validation sets, trains all the models, and evaluates them on the common test set.
 It then creates 2 plots:

 * a plot of the accuracy and balanced accuracy for each model on the test set
 ![](plots/test_accuracies.png)